cc32d9/eosio_light_api/README.md

 * In addition, adding `?pretty=1` to the URL, you get the resulting JSON sorted and formatted for human viewing.

-* Also a request `http://apihost.domain/api/networks` will list all known networks and their information.
+* `http://apihost.domain/api/networks` lists all known networks and their information.

+* `http://apihost.domain/api/sync/eos` returns a plain text number of seconds that this server's blockchain database is behind the real time.

 ## Installation